 This PrepPack™ contains 13 different tests to give you the best chance of passing your deductive logical thinking tests.
 As well as the tests, which you can take in both timed and step by step modes, there is also helpful guides and tutorials to give you a complete understanding of the tests.

 Deductive reasoning tests measure the ability to draw logical conclusions from a set of premises that are known to be true.
-In deductive reasoning tests, questions may require you to complete scenarios or to identify the strengths and weaknesses of a given argument.
+Questions on deductive reasoning tests may ask you to complete scenarios or to identify the strengths and weaknesses of a given argument.

 Abductive reasoning, on the other hand, is similar to inductive reasoning in the sense that conclusions are based on probabilities.
 In abductive reasoning, it is presumed that the most plausible conclusion is the correct one.

 Syllogisms are one of the most popular and common forms of deductive reasoning tests.
 A syllogism is a certain form of argument that consists of a major premise, a minor premise, and a logical conclusion.
 Using syllogisms is considered a good way to ensure validity when assessing deductive reasoning.

 Another popular form of deductive reasoning question is seating arrangements.
 This type of question requires you to arrange certain items or persons according to a set of given rules regarding their placements.